 Visit several stands and take photos of the products you want (so you can compare prices).
 When shopping at another stand, let them know where you can get a better deal and they will often price match in order to get your business.

-Lots of stands will either have coupons available, or will put coupons in your local paper as an incentive to get you in the door.
+Lots of stands will either have coupons available or will put coupons in your local paper as an incentive to get you in the door.
 These often are great deals!

-4. Skip the finale firework
+Skip the big firework finale

 The tighter the firework is packed, the bigger the boom and higher the burst.
 So those big tubes on the 500 grams?
-To be truthful, that actually makes them more lame.
+To be truthful, that actually makes them less impressive.